How Saga Care at Home works

 - Local connections

-A face-to-face assessment, with a specially trainer nurse, or care team leader, all the information gathered goes into the client’s care plan on which we base the care offered.
+All the information gathered goes into the client’s care plan on which we base the care offered.
 No two people are alike, so each care plan is different, putting the client at the heart of our service.
-When we’re creating a personalised care plan, our team of Nurses and senior carers takes into account everything that contributes to their quality of life and enables them to continue living life their way in their home.
+When we’re creating a personalised care plan, our team of nurses and senior carers takes into account everything that contributes to the clients quality of life and enables them to continue living life their way in their home.
 It also provides the reassurance to the family that their relative is safe and secure.

 Keeping it up to date